Information on Countryside Stewardship 2024

 You can apply for the capital grants at GOV.UK | Capital Grants 2024.

-There are plans to introduce new capital items and expand the existing offer.
-Details will be published soon.
+We understand there are plans to introduce new capital items and expand the existing offer.

 Return to menu